akshayramesh8/Data_Careers_Analysis/README.md

 ---

 ## 🛠️ TOOLS I USED
-🔹 Python 🐍 – For data analysis and automation
+🔹 Python 🐍 (Pandas, Matplotlib, Seaborn) – For data analysis and automation

 🔹 VSCode 🖥️ – For coding and script execution